Percolation games, probabilistic cellular automata, and the hard-core model: Trapping games and the hard-core model

-We do not know whether the converse of Theorem \ref{thm:hardcoredraw} holds; that is, whether the uniqueness of the hard-core Gibbs distribution on $D$ implies that there are no draws on $G$.
-Two separate issues arise.
+We do not know whether the converse of Theorem \ref{thm:hardcoredraw} holds in general; that is, whether the uniqueness of the hard-core Gibbs distribution on $D$ implies that there are no draws for the game on $G$.
+However, for the case $m=2$ (when the graph $D$ is bipartite), it is indeed the case that this converse direction also holds.

-First, assume that the hard-core Gibbs distribution is unique, and suppose we wish to conclude that there is a unique distribution of the evolution $(\gamma(x): x\in G)\in\{0,1\}^V$ satisfying (\ref{01recursion}) that is stationary in the sense that $(\gamma(x): x\in G)$ and $(\gamma(\phi(x): x\in G)$ have the same law.
-Uniqueness of the hard-core distribution gives only that there is a unique such law satisfying an additional condition, which is that $\sigma_k$ has the same distribution for all $k$ (and not merely for any two $k$ which agree $\newmod m$).
-In the case $m=2$, this condition can be interpreted as a reversibility property, although the precise meaning of this is complicated by the lack of a canonical bijection between $S_k$ and $S_{k+1}$.
-Specifically, the condition is equivalent to the statement that the ordered pair $[(\gamma(x):x\in S_0), (\gamma(y):y\in S_{-1})]$ has the same distribution as $[(\gamma(x): x\in S_0), (\gamma\phi(y): y\in S_{-1})]$.
-In the example of the game in $\Z^2$, this is also equivalent to symmetry of the law of the evolution on $\Z^2$ under reflection in the line $x_1+x_2=0$.

-However, there may be other stationary evolutions that do not satisfy such a reversibility condition.
-(As mentioned before, our argument for $\Z^2$ rules these out by a different method.)

-Second, note that when $G$ is bipartite (for example, whenever $m=2$), the uniqueness of law of a stationary evolution with the binary alphabet $\{0,1\}$ is enough to imply that the probability of draws is zero.
-This follows by an argument similar to the proof of Proposition \ref{prop-ergodicity}, showing that the PCA on three symbols $\{0,\ques,1\}$ is ergodic whenever the binary PCA is ergodic.

-However, if $G$ is not bipartite (so that there are sites which can be reached on the turn of either one of the players), then this argument breaks down.
-The monotonicity associated to the stochastic order generated by $0\altless \ques\altgreater 1$ (see Lemma \ref{lemma:monotonicity}(ii)) still applies, but the monotonicity associated to the stochastic order generated by $0 < \ques < 1$ (see Lemma \ref{lemma:monotonicity}(i)) fails; the operation analogous to a single application of the operator $F_p$ involves moving from a configuration on the vertices $S_{k+1}\cup\dots\cup S_{k+m}$ to a configuration on the vertices $S_k\cup\dots\cup S_{k+m-1}$, and these two sets overlap when $m>2$.

-Hence it is no longer clear that uniqueness for the binary PCA would imply the same for the three-symbol PCA, as required to conclude that there are no draws.
-Closely related examples in which ergodicity of a binary PCA does not imply ergodicity of its envelope PCA are noted in \cite{busic_aap}.
+This can be established using a relatively standard argument involving Gibbs measures.
+Let us outline the argument.
+Let $m=2$, and let $D$ have vertex set $W=W_0\cup W_1$ as above.
+Let us write $B$ for the operator which first does a hard-core update of the sites in $W_0$, and then a hard-core update of the sites in $W_1$.